MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ### Remarks

-The function object is invoked for each element in the range and does not need to return the same value each time it is called.
+The function object is invoked for each element in the range and doesn't need to return the same value each time it's called.
 It may, for example, read from a file or refer to and modify a local state.
 The generator's result type must be convertible to the value type of the forward iterator for the range.

 The range referenced must be valid.
 All pointers must be dereferenceable and, within the sequence, the last position must be reachable from the first by incrementation.